o0Zz/HIDDataInterpreter/README.md

 # Introduction
-This project aims to provide a platform independent HID report descriptor parser and data parser.
+  This project aims to provide a platform independent HID report descriptor parser and HID data parser.
-It allows to parse and access data from a USB device in an abstract manner.
+  It allows to decode data from an USB HID device without the need to have an operating system.
+  Usually, this parsing and decoding are applied by the operating system at low level.
+  However if you need to parse HID data from MCU or for any other purpose, this library might help you.

 # Supported devices
   [X] Joystick
   [X] Gamepad

 # Architecture
 ```